embrace-io/embrace-docs/content/android/features/build-options.md

 Enable this if one of the dependencies in your project has a JAR file with class names that are only distinguished by case (due to obfuscation, for example), and you are building your application in a case-insensitive file system.
 Defaults to `false`.

-#### useNewDependencyInstaller *bool*

-Uses a new mechanism for adding Embrace's build-time dependencies to your project.
-You should only disable this property if instructed to by the Embrace support team - the vast majority of customers will not need to set this.
-Defaults to `true`.

 ## Disabling Swazzling for Specific JARs and Classes